Pros and cons of the unitary patent and Unified Patent Court

 - Loss of renewal fee flexibility: it is not possible to pick which jurisdictions you would like protection in.
 Instead, the single renewal fee is payable for protection in all 17 (once Germany ratify) participating and ratified states.
 Importantly, it is not possible to drop protection in particular jurisdictions over the lifetime of the UP in markets that prove to be unimportant.
 This will typically lead to higher costs toward the end of the lifetime of the patent if ordinarily patents in particular jurisdictions would have been allowed to lapse as part of a portfolio shaping or cost management exercise.
 Cost-effectiveness of a unitary patent could therefore decrease as the patent life progresses and potentially outweigh the benefit during the earlier years.

-- Loss of licence flexibility: a UP must be licensed as a single right.
-It is not possible to split up a UP between the countries it covers.
-This may result in a more complicated licensing strategy.
+- Loss of assignment flexibility: a UP must be assigned as a single right.
+It is not possible to transfer a UP in some participating member states but not others.

 - National prior rights: These are applications filed in a specific country before, and published after, your patent’s priority date, and are typically relevant to novelty for only the corresponding validated country.
 However for the UP, such an application from any one of the 17 to 28 participating states is deemed relevant to novelty for the patent, significantly increasing both the odds of such an application existing and the consequence of it.
 For this reason, the EPO has recently started to offer an optional national prior rights search service when issuing a Rule 71(3) intention to grant communication.

 - Translation costs: if protection would usually be only sought in countries party to the London agreement (where it is just required that claims are translated into French and German), translation costs for a UP (where the entire specification is required to be translated) are likely to be significantly higher (proportional to the length of the description versus claims).